Gluten-related disorders: Coeliac disease

 CD is not only a gastrointestinal disease.
 It may involve several organs and cause an extensive variety of non-gastrointestinal symptoms.
 Most importantly, it may often be completely asymptomatic.
 Added difficulties for diagnosis are the fact that serological markers (anti-tissue transglutaminase [TG2]) are not always present and many people may have minor mucosal lesions, without atrophy of the intestinal villi.
 Diagnosis of CD should be based on a combination of person's familial history, genetics (i.e. presence of HLA DQ2/DQ8) serology and intestinal histology.

 CD affects approximately 1–2% of general population all over the world, but most cases remain unrecognized, undiagnosed and untreated, and exposed to the risk of long-term complications.
 People may experience severe disease symptoms and be subjected to extensive investigations for many years before a proper diagnosis is achieved.
 Untreated CD may result in the lack of absorption of nutrients, reduced quality of life, iron deficiency, osteoporosis, an increased risk of intestinal lymphomas and greater mortality.
 CD is associated with some autoimmune diseases, such as diabetes mellitus type 1, thyroiditis, gluten ataxia, psoriasis, vitiligo, autoimmune hepatitis, dermatitis herpetiformis, primary sclerosing cholangitis, and more.

-CD with "classic symptoms", which include gastrointestinal manifestations such as chronic diarrhea and bloating, malabsorption of certain vitamins and minerals, loss of appetite, impaired growth and even bone pain, is currently the least common presentation form of the disease and affects predominantly to small children generally younger than two years of age.
+CD with "classic symptoms", which include gastrointestinal manifestations such as chronic diarrhea and bloating, malabsorption of certain vitamins and minerals, loss of appetite, impaired growth and even bone pain, is currently the least common presentation form of the disease.
+It predominantly affects small children, generally younger than two years of age.

-CD with "non-classic symptoms" is the most common clinical found type and occurs in older children (over two years old), adolescents and adults.
-It is characterized by milder or even absent gastrointestinal symptoms and a wide spectrum of non-intestinal manifestations that can involve any organ of the body such as, cerebellar ataxia, hypertransaminasemia and peripheral neuropathy.
+CD with "non-classic symptoms" is the most common type clinically found, occurring in children over two years old, adolescents, and adults.
+It is characterized by milder or even absent gastrointestinal symptoms alongside a wide spectrum of non-intestinal manifestations that can involve any organ of the body.
+Some examples include cerebellar ataxia, hypertransaminasemia and peripheral neuropathy.
 As previously mentioned, CD very frequently may be completely asymptomatic both in children (at least in 43% of the cases) and adults.

 To date, the only available medically accepted treatment for people with coeliac disease is to follow a lifelong gluten-free diet.

-With continuous mass genetic modification of grain crops, for instance for drought resistance and pest repellence, the occurrence of diagnosed CD had increased by 400% in the past 50 years alone.
+With continuous mass genetic modification of grain crops, for reasons such as resistance to drought and pests, the occurrence of diagnosed CD had increased by 400% in the past 50 years alone.